 Strange noises coming out of a refrigerator is one of our most common customer calls.
 This means our technicians know exactly how to troubleshoot the problem and repair it.
-Call Grapevine Appliance Repair today!
+Call Valor Appliance Repair today!
 The #1 Grapevine refrigerator repair service.

 A noisy refrigerator is the worst.
 If the refrigerator in your kitchen seems to be a bit louder than normal there are some simple place that you can check while trying to find a solution.
 There are several fans on a home refrigerator that could create strange noises.
 The appliance might also not be level too.
 Or you may have a compressor wearing down.
 If your refrigerator is much noisier when the ice maker is operating, the noises could be a broken a water valve.